 You can send logs to the Stormshield Visibility Center (SVC) server, Stormshield's monitoring solution, in Syslog format.
-Please refer to the SVC administration guide that you will find in the MyStormshield client area.
+Please refer to the SVC administration guide that you will find on the Stormshield Technical Documentation website.

 Logs are in UTF-8 text format following the WELF standard.
 The WELF format is a sequence of elements, written in the form of field=value and separated by spaces.
 Values may be framed by double quotes.